rickyzhangca/CISC-327/a6/Integration Defect Report.md

-During the integration between frontend end backend, most issues the team experienced were related to directories.
+During the integration between frontend end backend, multiple conflicts has been expirenced, and most of them were related to directories.
+To resolve the